core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ~~~~
 {: align="left"}

 YANG modules are not necessary created in the context of constrained applications.
-YANG modules can be implemented using NETCONF or RESTCONF without the need for assigning SIDs to the deferent items within these YANG modules.
+YANG modules can be implemented using NETCONF or RESTCONF without the need for assigning SIDs to the items within these YANG modules.

 Assignment of SIDs of a YANG module defined by an RFC is the responsibility of the authors of this RFC or IANA in the case of already existing modules.
 In the case of the non-standardized YANG module, authors or implementers MAY register for a SID range at any point in their development cycle.